Workforce Education » Nursing

 Nursing Program — Admission

 A maximum total of 24 students are selected each year for the two-year (six-quarter) program.
-Up to 5 spaces may be filled by students in rank order from the previous year's alternate list.
 Selection is competitive (see Selection Criteria & Notification).
 Students seeking mid-program transfer or readmission will be considered for admission only on a space available basis (see Advanced Placement).

 - Application & Admission Process